emirates visa policy

 - Emirates tourist visa Policy expresses that there are 40 nations whose residents are not required to issue a visa for tourism purposes.

-Visa on arrival in Emirates
+Visa on arrival in the Emirates

 - The visa policy of the Emirates states that there are around 20 countries that need to obtain this kind of visa if they are visiting the country for a short tenure.